 Focus Globally, an average of 35% of crop yield is lost to pre-harvest pests.
-3 This platform will focus on the control of plant pests (pathogens, insects, weeds and other organisms having a negative impact on plant health and yield).
+This platform will focus on the control of plant pests (pathogens, insects, weeds and other organisms having a negative impact on plant health and yield).
 Fit to NC State 79 NC State faculty were identified as having research capabilities and capabilities interests relevant to this platform.
-Multiple core competencies were · identified via research publication cluster analysis in areas such as plant and pathogen genomics, plant pathology, entomology, and weed control.
-Potential Products Improved pesticides; biological control products; novel resistance traits and technologies for improvement of crops; application technologies for control pr integrated pest-management and decision-support systems.
+Multiple core competencies were identified via research publication cluster analysis in areas such as plant and pathogen genomics, plant pathology, entomology, and weed control.
+Potential Products Improved pesticides; biological control products; novel resistance traits and technologies for improvement of crops; application technologies for control products; integrated pest-management and decision-support systems.

-Platform 2: Plant Adaptation to Abiotic Stress and Marginal Conditions lation 2.
-I lant Adaptation to Abiotic offess and Marginal Conditions Focus In North Carolina, and around the globe, significant agricultural land exists on the margins of sustainable agricultural productivity. because of water, climate, soil fertility, salinity, occasional freeze pressures, or other factors, such land is under permanent or peri abiotic stress conditions that limit agricultural crop yields.
+Platform 2: Plant Adaptation to Abiotic Stress and Marginal Conditions

+Focus In North Carolina, and around the globe, significant agricultural land exists on the margins of sustainable agricultural productivity.
+Whether because of water, climate, soil fertility, salinity, occasional freeze pressures, or other factors, such land is under permanent or periodic abiotic stress conditions that limit agricultural crop yields.
 This platform will focus on improving plant performance under conditions of abiotic stress.
-Stress.
 Fit to NC State 35 NC State faculty were identified as having research capabilities and capabilities interests relevant to this platform.
 Multiple core competencies were identified via research publication cluster analysis in areas such as plant drought resistance, plant physiology and plant nutrition and soils.
-Potential Products and technologies Novel commercializable traits for plant improvement; improved crops and crop cultivars; resistance to abiotic stress; identification of new crops best suited to specific field conditions; soil amendments and inoculants; automated field phenotyping equipment and analytical systems.
+Potential Products Novel commercializable traits for plant improvement; improved crops and and technologies crop cultivars; resistance to abiotic stress; identification of new crops best suited to specific field conditions; soil amendments and inoculants; automated field phenotyping equipment and analytical systems.

-3 Dehne HW, Oerke E, Schonbeck F, Weber A (2004).
+Dehne HW, Oerke E, Schonbeck F, Weber A (2004).
 Crop production and crop protection: Estimated losses in major food and cash crops.
 Elsevier: Amsterdam.